morganski/AzFileStore/README.md

 # AzFileStore

-Simple test repository for Azure File Storage
+This is a simple test repository for Azure File Storage.
+I'm working on a project where we need to store documents associated with an account (in this instance it's a loan).